 - Educational support including instruction in the correct use of medications and inhalers, nasal saline washes, and environmental controls.

 - Immunotherapy injections (allergy shots) during posted hours.
-You pay an injection fee per semester based on the frequency of injections given.

 - Pulmonary function testing, as ordered by a provider.